Accepting applications from Friday, September 22, 2023 until Friday, October 27, 2023 at 4:30 PM.

 Increase community-based food production, processing, and distribution capacity to strengthen food security in Johnson County, IA.

-- Goal 1: Farm and food businesses grow, process, preserve, or cook more food in the Johnson County foodshed
+- Goal 1: Farm and food businesses grow, process, cook, or distribute more community-based food

 Farms, food businesses, nonprofits, and individuals who produce, process, or distribute community-based food in Johnson County, IA OR enable these activities are eligible.